 Reported metrics

 JVET CTC is used to for evaluation of coding methods.
 PSNR (Y, Cb, Cr) metric between the input and output of the encoder is used as distortion metric.
 For computation of bitrate for sub-picture configuration, the extra bitrate from having multiple bitstreams is accounted.
 Extra parameter set data will be deducted from the total bitrate.
-Tile entry point and configuration info shall be added to the total bitrate.
-The goal is to equalize the single stream MTCS overhead and the sub-picture configuration overhead.
-The average distortion shall be calculated by using hexPSNR values.
+Tile entry point and configuration info shall be included in the total bitrate.
+When using separate encoders to encode sub-pictures , the average distortion per picture shall be calculated in MSE domain before averaging the resulting PSNR values over pictures of a sequence.